tum-ei-eda/etiss/py_validator_pipeline/README.md

 ### Considerations

-A typical use-case could be to run the ETISS simulation with two different architectures.
-There are several approaches of how this can be achieved
+As a default, the proof-of-concept ETISS-GTS only uses one bare-metal ETISS build.
+Typical use-cases would be to run the ETISS simulation with two different architectures or to run the binaries on different builds of ETISS.
+There are several approaches of how this can be achieved, for instance one could
-- A pause can be inserted into the pipeline before a new architecture is loaded into ETISS
+- add support to provide architecture as an argument to bare-metal ETISS
-- The script and pipeline can be extended to run ETISS-simulations on different builds of ETISS
+- extend the script and pipeline to run ETISS-simulations on different builds of ETISS
-- Additionally it can be investigated, if bare-metal ETISS supports specifying the architecture.
-In this case the two architectures could be given as arguments and passing the arguments to ETISS-simulation could be implemented to the pipeline.

-During the proof-of-concept work I personally extended the pipeline to use two different builds of ETISS as this was the quickest (if not the most practical) way forward.
+During the proof-of-concept work I personally extended the pipeline to use two different builds of ETISS as this was the quickest (if not the most practical) way forward to experiment with a custom instruction set under development provided for testing by TUM.